Needalife/Transaction-DPL/README.md

 # Transaction Data Pipeline

-Welcome to the Engineering Experience project repository!
-This project will illustrate a simple data pipeline for a bank's transactional data.

 ## Project Description

 This project is a data pipeline for managing a bank's transactional data.
 The pipeline utilizes various technologies to ensure data integrity, perform validation checks, and provide visualization capabilities.